eloopy/cNFT_MintGang/README.md

 # **build.sh**
-This scripts builds the raw transaction.
+This script builds the raw transaction.
 Some variables need to be set also:

 - script
 - metadata